 |Employer ||University of Tennessee|

-EFFECTIVE DATE: Screening of applicants will begin May 15, 2012 and continue until filled.
+EFFECTIVE DATE: Screening of applicants’ credentials will begin December 15, 2011, and will continue until the position is filled.

 THE CENTER and UNIT: The ETREC – Plant Sciences Unit is a 212-acre field laboratory that supports the research, teaching and outreach activities of faculty, research associates and graduate students of The University of Tennessee Institute of Agriculture.
 The ETREC is one of ten research and education centers located throughout the state in The University of Tennessee AgResearch system.
 The ETREC-Plant Sciences Unit is one of six units in the Knoxville area that comprise the 1,968-acre center.
 Research efforts currently underway at the ETREC-Plant Sciences Unit include: weed pest control and management, corn, soybean and switchgrass breeding, turfgrass science, forage variety trails, switchgrass establishment, production and management strategies, tree species improvement, ornamental plots and more.
 The ETREC-Plant Sciences Unit contains a modern office building, sample dryers, seed coolers, seed processing area, ten greenhouses, irrigation pump house with a permanent underground irrigation system, a weather station, and is home to the Center for Athletic Field Safety.
 Additional information about the ETREC can be found at http://east.tennessee.edu.